cenwei/appserver/README.md

 Test
 ====
-You may refer to .travis.yml
+You may refer to circle.yml

-$ `godep restore && go test github.com/sharelog/appserver/...`
+$ `godep restore && godep go test -cover github.com/sharelog/appserver/...`

 For local development, you are suggested to open GoConvey to keep track of testing status.